 It is important to remove objects that hang over the pile before launching a stockpile calculation; you don't want to include them in the material volume calculation.
 Conveyors and machines—like wheel loaders—are often over stockpiles.
 In general, the first step is to remove those objects by using Replace Terrain tool.

-You can have a look at our Remove a Conveyor article that describes how to remove a conveyor even in a complex environment.
+You can have a look at our Remove a Conveyor article that describes how to remove a conveyor in more complex environments.

 Stockpile Baseline Boundary

 You need a boundary that surrounds the stockpile.
-Use the Boundary tool to outline the stockpile.
-To easily identify the bottom of the stockpile, activate the Slope Steepness Terrain Lens.
+Use the Boundary tool to draw around the stockpile.
+There are drawing modes that can help speed up the process (as shown in the illustration below).

 Reference Surface Type